okadan/flutter-device-check/README.md

 # ios_device_check

-A Flutter plugin to use iOS DeviceCheck.
+Flutter plugin for accessing the iOS DeviceCheck.

+**NOTE**

+The DeviceCheck API is only available in iOS 11.0 or newer.

+If plugin is invoked on unsupported platform, the error will be thrown.

 ## Usage